What is the EUDR Regulation?

 The EU Deforestation Regulation (EUDR), officially known as Regulation EU 2023/1115, was introduced in 2023 to address global deforestation and forest degradation.
 It targets key goods imported into the EU, ensuring that products like palm oil, timber, soy, cocoa, coffee, and beef sold in the EU market are not linked to deforestation.
 This regulation aims to tackle one of the main drivers of climate change and biodiversity loss.

-Companies are required to conduct due diligence, tracing the origins of these products to confirm they are not sourced from land deforested after December 31, 2020.
-Large businesses must comply by December 30, 2024, while small and micro businesses have until June 30, 2025, to adapt.
+Companies are required to conduct due diligence, tracing the origins of these products to ensure they are not sourced from land deforested after December 31st, 2020.
+Large businesses must comply by December 30th, 2025, while small and micro businesses have until June 30th, 2026 to adapt.

 EUDR Regulation: Helpful Links